statsig-io/ip3country/README.md

 ## Name

-All variantes of "ip2country" were already taken in npm, so we decided to step it up.
+All variants of "ip2country" were already taken in npm, so we decided to step it up.